cea-trust-platform/trust-documentation/doc/source/quick_start.md

 - Save and close the window.

-- Resume the calculation again with the `Start calculation!` button.
+- Resume the calculation again with the `Start computation!` button.
 You can see that values are appended to the probes from the previous calculation.

 **Remark:** to resume your calculation, you can also use the keyword **resume\_last\_time** instead of **reprise** and only change the **tmax** value (cf {ref}`euler_scheme`).